-- Regional Center for Renewable Energy and Energy Efficiency (RCREEE): based on a joint Protocol signed with different related agencies, titled "Executive Framework for Strategic Cumulative Environmental and Social Impact Assessment (SESA) & Program of Ornithological Monitoring and Active Turbine Management Program (ATMP) for Wind Energy Developments in the Gulf of Suez, RCREEE is responsible for developing, managing and implementing an Active Turbine Management Program (ATMP) at the entire Project life cycle spanning the Project identification to the Project shut-down on behalf of RSWE; - Egyptian Environmental Affairs Agency (EEAA): the official governmental entity responsible for protection of the environment in Egypt.
+- RSWE (Red Sea Wind Energy S.A.E.): is the local project company that will be implementing the project, i.e. construction and operation, and which is fully owned by the Developer.
+RSWE will be responsible for SEP implementation and documentation; - Regional Center for Renewable Energy and Energy Efficiency (RCREEE): based on a joint Protocol signed with different related agencies, titled "Executive Framework for Strategic Cumulative Environmental and Social Impact Assessment (SESA) & Program of Ornithological Monitoring and Active Turbine Management Program (ATMP) for Wind Energy Developments in the Gulf of Suez, RCREEE is responsible for developing, managing and implementing an Active Turbine Management Program (ATMP) at the entire Project life cycle spanning the Project identification to the Project shut-down on behalf of RSWE; - Egyptian Environmental Affairs Agency (EEAA): the official governmental entity responsible for protection of the environment in Egypt.
 The EEAA is responsible for following up and checking compliance of the Project with the conditions outlined as part of the Environmental and Social Impact Assessment (ESIA) and accompanying Environmental and Social Management Plan (ESMP) prepared for the Project upon which the environmental clearance for the Project is granted; - Egyptian Electricity Transmission Company (EETC): will be of the off-taker of electricity and the responsible entity for signing the Power Purchase Agreement (PPA) with the Developer.
 In addition, they will also be responsible for designing, building and operating the associated interconnection facilities.
 This will include the Overhead Transmission Line (OHTL) that will connect to the existing national grid. - Wind Farm Engineering, Procurement, and Construction (EPC) Contractors: responsible for the development of the Project on a turnkey basis.
 Responsibilities include the preparation of the detailed design of the Project; supply of the material and equipment (turbines, cables, transformers, inverters, etc.); and construction of the Project and its various components (turbines, internal access roads, building infrastructure, connections, etc.).
 The EPC Contractors will be responsible for compliance with ESIA and ESMP requirements and also for SEP implementation during the construction phase.
-The EPC Contractors for this Project will be Siemens Games Renewable Energy (SGRE) for the supply, installation and commissioning of the wind turbines and Orascom Construction for the civil and electrical balance of plant; - Wind Farm Project Operator: will be responsible for Operation and Maintenance (O&M) of the Project.
+The EPC Contractors for this Project will be Gold wind for the supply, installation and commissioning of the wind turbines and Orascom Construction for the civil and electrical balance of plant; - Wind Farm Project Operator: will be responsible for Operation and Maintenance (O&M) of the Project.
 The Operator will be responsible for compliance with ESIA and ESMP requirements and also for SEP implementation during operation phase.
-The Project Operator will be the Project company, RSWE, with the support of Siemens Gamesa Renewable Energy (SGRE) for the operation and maintenance of the wind turbines under a long-term service agreement (LTSA); - Egyptian Electricity Transmission Company (EETC): EETC will develop the OHTL for the Project and purchase of electrical energy produced from the Project.
+The Project Operator will be the Project company, RSWE, with the support of Gold wind for the operation and maintenance of the wind turbines under a long-term service agreement (LTSA); - Egyptian Electricity Transmission Company (EETC): EETC will develop the OHTL for the Project and purchase of electrical energy produced from the Project.
 EETC will also be responsible for selection of the contractor for construction of the OHTL.
 The OHTL Contractor will be responsible for implementing specific actions in the SEP in relation to the OHTL; - IFI of the Project: the lenders providing financing for the Project development.
 The IFIs will likely include JBIC, NEXI and EBRD.
 Up to three commercial lenders would be lending under a NEXI political and commercial risk insurance cover, i.e. Société Générale, SMBC and Norinchukin Bank; - Consultees: are the stakeholders consulted on by the ESIA Practitioner during the ESIA formulation, and also by EEAA as part of EEAA's review period of the ESIA.
 This includes statutory consultees, as well as nonstatutory.